nkj0901/nkj0901/README.md

-## ✨Hello, I am a developer who is not afraid of novelty✨
+## ✨Hello, I'm Kijung✨

-#### I am someone who, despite studying in an entirely different field, fearlessly took on the challenge of software development.
+##### I am someone who, despite studying in an entirely different field, fearlessly took on the challenge of software development.

-#### I successfully completed the Samsung Youth SW Academy 8th program and participated in four different projects, taking on various roles.
+##### I successfully completed the Samsung Youth SW Academy 8th program and participated in four different projects, taking on various roles.

-#### With the goal of exploring diverse areas before deciding on my career path, I gained experience in Frontend, Backend, and Blockchain positions.
+##### With the goal of exploring diverse areas before deciding on my career path, I gained experience in Frontend, Backend, and Blockchain positions.

-#### Through these experiences, I made the decision to pursue a career as a Backend Developer.
+##### Through these experiences, I made the decision to pursue a career as a Backend Developer.

-#### Please keep an eye on my journey as I grow and evolve into a skilled Backend Developer.
+##### Please keep an eye on my journey as I grow and evolve into a skilled Backend Developer.

 ## Languages and tools
 <div>